Spread your wings wisely. Restore the world with hemp.

 Antibacterial & Antimicrobial: Hemp fabric is naturally antibacterial making it highly resistant to mold, mildew, and rotting; and antimicrobial, providing natural odor protection.

-Many of the benefits attributed to hemp skincare products is through the use of hemp seed oil, pressed from the whole hemp seeds, the ‘superfood’ part of the hemp plant.
-This natural oil is an A+ source of omega-3 and omega-6 fatty acids, and loaded with plenty of minerals (calcium, magnesium, potassium, phosphorus, sulfur, zinc), vitamins B1, B2, and antioxidants (vitamin E, carotene) that are anti-inflammatory, next-level skin moisturizers.
+Hemp skincare products harness the power of hemp seed oil, extracted from the nutrient-rich whole hemp seeds, often referred to as the 'superfood' part of the hemp plant.
+This natural oil is packed with omega-3 and omega-6 fatty acids, along with an array of minerals (such as calcium, magnesium, potassium, phosphorus, sulfur, and zinc), vitamins B1, B2, and antioxidants (like vitamin E and carotene), making it a potent anti-inflammatory agent and next-level skin moisturizer.

-Body wash has 10x the carbon footprint of bar soap.
-A shift from body wash towards a bar soap has a clear environmental edge in packaging, transportation, disposal, and is longer lasting.
-Hoot have thought it would be that easy to be green?
+Did you know that body wash has a carbon footprint 10 times larger than that of bar soap?
+Making the switch from body wash to bar soap offers a clear environmental advantage in terms of packaging, transportation, disposal, and longevity.
+Whoot would have thought it could be so easy to go green?

-The stalk of the hemp plant contains two types of fiber — the outer bast (fiber) and the inner woody core, the shiv (hurd).
+The stalk of the hemp plant consists of two types of fiber: the outer bast (fiber) and the inner woody core, known as the shiv (hurd).

 Often referred to as the woody core, hemp hurd is the soft inner core of the hemp plant stem.
-It is highly absorbent and rich in cellulose and has great thermal and acoustic properties.
-The hurd can be used in a wide variety of industrial and everyday products, such as cement, insulation, wood chips, animal bedding and paper.
-As a form of pulp, it can be used to make biodegradable plastics that can be easily broken down and recycled.
-Out of its many applications, hempcrete (concrete made from hemp) has been gaining a lot of attention globally as a natural substitute to concrete.
-More houses are starting to be built in hempcrete due to its strong insulation, windproof, and low carbon footprint properties.
+It boasts high absorbency, rich cellulose content, and impressive thermal and acoustic properties.
+Hemp hurd finds applications in various industrial and everyday products, including cement, insulation, wood chips, animal bedding, and paper.
+As a pulp, it can be utilized in the production of biodegradable plastics, contributing to easy breakdown and recycling.

 "Waste no more time arguing what a good man should be.
 Be one."
 Aurelian, Roman Emperor, known as the Restorer of the World, and implementer of a Hemp Tax .

-No other single plant source can compare with the nutritional value of hemp seeds.
-This small allergen-free seed, packs a good source of all nine essential amino acids, protein, fiber, and essential fatty acids which helps with immune system and cholesterol levels.
-Hemp seeds are also a great source of vitamin E and minerals such as phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron and zinc.
-Hemp seeds contribute to a strong immune system, good health and vitality.
+Hemp seeds stand out as an unparalleled source of nutrition among plant-based foods.
+Despite their small size, these allergen-free seeds pack a powerhouse of essential nutrients, including all nine essential amino acids, protein, fiber, and essential fatty acids crucial for maintaining immune system function and healthy cholesterol levels.
+Additionally, hemp seeds boast high levels of vitamin E and minerals such as phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron, and zinc.
+Incorporating hemp seeds into your diet promotes a robust immune system, overall good health, and vitality.

-Hemp seeds are one of the most nutrient-dense foods we can serve to our families, are easy to eat and cook with, and they have a pleasantly nutty taste, like a cross between a sunflower seed and a pine nut.
-Hemp seeds are typically hulled and used in variety of ways.
-Seeds can be eaten raw, ground into a meal, made into milk, and are even used to make protein powder (try it in granola bars).
-Hemp seeds can also be cold pressed into oil to be added to salad dressings, sauces, dips, and shakes.
+Hemp seeds rank among the most nutrient-dense foods suitable for our families.
+They are easy to incorporate into meals and cooking, offering a pleasantly nutty flavor reminiscent of a cross between sunflower seeds and pine nuts.
+Typically hulled, hemp seeds can be consumed raw, ground into a meal, used to make milk, or transformed into protein powder (ideal for granola bars).
+Furthermore, hemp seeds can be cold-pressed into oil for use in salad dressings, sauces, dips, and shakes.